Andyluchina/anonymous_net/README.md

   It also spawns the client, auditor, and collects runtime metrics.

 - **`CTPinger/`**
-  A lightweight server that periodically **pings the collector** to check liveness.
+  A lightweight server that periodically **pings the auditor** to check liveness, mostly for debugging.

 ---